Sports tips for this weekend: "International Women's Football Match" and winter sports

+Looking for weekend sports tips?
+We picked the best recommendations for you from the TV show.
+Whether it is winter sports, cycling or team sports: Here you will find an overview of the truly worthwhile sporting programs.
+Run it!

-Next weekend, we have picked six exciting sporting events to take place at Free TV Running: From 4 pm on Saturday, team sports, cycling and winter sports are included in the program.
+This coming weekend, we have selected six captivating sporting events that will be shown on FREE TV: team sports, cycling and winter sports will be on the program from 4:00 pm on Saturday.
 These are the weekend sporting events that should definitely not be missed.

 Experience your sporting events in high definition – with Sky